In case you need to see a doctor during your stay in Croatia, you can go to:

 For specialized doctors (dentist, orthopedist, dermatologist, psychologist, etc.) please contact your Incoming Coordinator.

-ZSEM has its own Sport Association where you can play basketball, volleyball, small football, squash, and tennis.
+ZSEM has its own Sports Association where you can play basketball, volleyball, small football, squash, and tennis.
 To apply, please contact [email protected]

-If you want to engage in religious and spiritual practice or conversations, there is a Catholic student chaplain available at the University, as well as a Church which is right next to the school.
+If you want to engage in religious and spiritual practice, there is a Catholic church “St. Anthony of Padua” near the campus.

 Student benefits cards